dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/predetected-region-element.md

 # CPredetectedRegionElement

-The CPredetectedRegionElement class represents a region element that has been pre-detected in an image.
-It is a subclass of the CRegionObjectElement.
+The `CPredetectedRegionElement` class represents a region element that has been pre-detected in an image.
+It is a subclass of the `CRegionObjectElement`.

 ## Definition